 Building the framework conditions for connected and self-driving cars

 Government stakeholders and law enforcement are also involved.
 The VDA (German Association of the Automotive Industry) has been working for several years on the issues of how to regulate these connected car systems and how to give advice to the government and politicians concerning the main issues, and what should be done.
-They are working together with the automobile industry and with the government, and they are and they are developing rules and seeking consensus on what needs to be regulated.
+They are working together with the automotive industry and with the government, and they are developing rules and seeking consensus on what needs to be regulated.

 Manufacturers have to make sure that the handling of the data is ethical and legal, and users also need to recognize that it is actually positive for the connected car to be contributing to the intelligence of the overall system.